D-Maher/nestjs-example/docs/Setup.md

 ## Project Setup
 Below are the steps that were followed to get this project to the point of a running server with a route that returns "Hello World!".
-You do not need to run `nest new` to get the application running; that's already been done to get us here. 🙂

 NestJS-specific steps are outlined in the
 [NestJS docs](https://docs.nestjs.com/first-steps…).